ee-jackson/academic-kickstart/content/project/phytoplankton-community-change/index.md

 slides: ""
 ---

-Phytoplankton are the foundation of aquatic food-webs and contribute to 50% of global primary production.
+[Phytoplankton](https://en.wikipedia.org/wiki/Phytoplankton) are the foundation of aquatic food-webs and contribute to 50% of global [primary production](https://en.wikipedia.org/wiki/Primary_production).
 In a rapidly changing climate, we expect phytoplankton to adapt and change, with repercussions for aquatic ecosystems.

-During my undergraduate degree, I worked with Gabriel Yvon-Durocher (University of Exeter) and Elisa Schaum (University of Hamburg), to disentangle the roles of ecology, physiology and evolutionary history, in the adaption of phytoplankton to environmental change.
+During my undergraduate degree, and later as a research assistant, I worked with Gabriel Yvon-Durocher (University of Exeter) and Elisa Schaum (University of Hamburg), to disentangle the roles of ecology, physiology and evolutionary history, in the adaption of phytoplankton to environmental change.

 Further reading:
 *	[Bestion, E. _et al._ Metabolic traits predict the effects of warming on phytoplankton competition. _Ecology Letters_ (2018)]( https://doi.org/10.1111/ele.12932)